Guidance

 Accounting period start and end date

-The accounting period start and end date for which you’re claiming the tax relief.
+You’ll need the start and end date of the accounting period for which you’re claiming.
 This must match the dates shown in your Company Tax Return.

-You can claim a higher rate of small and medium-sized enterprise (SME) scheme payable tax credit if you meet the R&D intensity condition as a SME and your accounting period began before 1 April 2024.
+You may be able to claim a higher rate of SME scheme tax credit if you meet the R&D intensity condition

-• connected companies’ relevant R&D and total expenditure
+• connected companies’ relevant R&D and total costs

 Connected companies